tangero/marigold-page/_posts/en/2024-09-08-ai-psani-povidek.md

   intelligence.
 And I have to say, it was pretty helpful.
 How have I used AI to write a scifi story, where has it helped me and where are its limitations?
 thumbnail: https://www.marigold.cz/assets/aipovidky.png
-title: AI can already help with fiction writing
+title: "AI can already help with fiction writing"
 translated: true
 ---